 GOOGLE MAP

-Is it true that the Kindaichi Castle ruins are the Shinohe Castle ruins?
+Is it true that the ruins of Kindaichi Castle are the ruins of Yonenohe Castle?

 Yasaka Shrine

-The torii gate at the entrance to Yasaka Shrine, located just below the Kindaichi Castle ruins.
-The castle ruins are currently turned into farmland and the path is difficult to find, so be careful.
+The torii gate at the entrance to Yasaka Shrine, located just below the ruins of Kindaichi Castle.
+The castle ruins are now farmland, so be careful as it can be difficult to find your way

-The ruins of Kindaichi Castle are located in the city area away from the hot spring town are also known as Shinohe Castle .
+The ruins of Kindaichi Castle , Shinohe Castle, in the city center away from the hot spring resort

-this area is called `` Shinohe '', but there is another theory that it came to be called Shinohe Castle because the Shinohe clan moved from the original Shinohe to Kindaichi, and that the process was the same as that of Kunohe Castle.
-It's powerful.
+this place is " Yonhe ," the more popular theory is that it came to be called Yonohe Castle when the Yonohe clan moved from their original location in Kindaichi, which is the same story as with Kunohe Castle.

-• Name: Kindaichi Castle Ruins (Shinohe Castle Ruins)
+• Name: Kindaichi Castle Ruins (Yonenohe Castle Ruins)

-• Location: 73 Kindaichikan, Ninohe City, Iwate Prefecture
+• Address: 73 Kindaichidate, Ninohe City, Iwate Prefecture

 GOOGLE MAP